jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-2a.md

-+++
+---
-title= "The Earth"
+title: "The Earth"
-description= "Philosophers speculated about the condition of the world in the books.
-They say that the earth is a sphere enveloped by water, like a grape floating on water" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-1" linkbtext= "Part 1" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2b" linkftext= "Part 2b" heading= "Part 2a" icon = "/icons/ibn.jpg" date = 2020-01-30
+description: "Philosophers speculated about the condition of the world in the books.
+They say that the earth is a sphere enveloped by water, like a grape floating on water"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 2a"
+date: 2020-01-30
+---

 <!-- SECOND PREFATORY DISCUSSION -->